Disraeli (TV serial)

 Disraeli, also called Disraeli: Portrait of a Romantic, is a 1978 four-part British serial about the great statesman and Prime Minister of the United Kingdom, Benjamin Disraeli.
 It was produced by Associated Television and aired on ITV.

 With a screenplay by David Butler, it stars Ian McShane and was directed by Claude Whatham.
 Spanning five decades of Disraeli's life, the serial focuses as much on Disraeli's personal life as it does on his political persona.

 Filmed on site in England, the miniseries received an Emmy nomination for Outstanding Limited Series after being broadcast in the US in 1980 as part of Masterpiece Theatre under the title Disraeli: Portrait of a Romantic.

 Plot

 As the series starts, Disraeli is a Byronic world traveler who has published two novels but is struggling with debt.
 He tries making connections in high society, and eventually runs for office several times, albeit unsuccessfully.

 Much of his personal life is covered, and his more successful involvement with politics starts in the second episode, which ends with his being sworn in as Chancellor of the Exchequer.

-The rest of the series chronicles his rise to power, the death of his wife, and his two terms as Prime Minister.
+The rest of the series chronicles his rise to power, the death of his wife, his two terms as Prime Minister, and his rivalry with Gladstone.